-Automatic Primary Timing System Semiautomatic Primary Timing System Manual Primary Timing System World Records Touchpad time Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
+Automatic Primary Timing System Semiautomatic Primary Timing System Manual Primary Timing System World Touchpad time Records Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
 Leadoff or initial split recorded by a touchpad.
 Leadoff or initial split recorded by three, two, or one semiautomatic button(s) if the touchpad fails.
 USMS Touchpad time Records Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
+Manual backup time with a mini- mum of two valid watches when both the automatic primary and semiautomatic systems fail.
 Leadoff or initial split recorded by touchpad.
 USMS Top Touchpad Time 10 Times Semiautomatic backup time with three, two, or one valid button(s) if the touchpad fails.
 Two-button system with a time calculated using the procedure in 103.17.3B Manual backup time with one valid watch if the semiautomatic system fails (no valid buttons).
 One watch if the two-button semiautomatic system fails (no buttons) Two valid watches Leadoff or initial split recorded by two valid watches if the touchpad fails.
-Leadoff or initial split recorded by two valid watches.
+Leadoff or initial split record- ed by two valid watches.
 Leadoff or initial split recorded by two valid watches.